Financial Planner Service Trust Agreement

 The service trust is a second business.
 The service trust provides services to the financial planning firm.
 It charges a fee for providing those services.
 Service trust profits are shared with the financial planner’s spouse, children, and family.
 They pay tax at a lower marginal tax rate.
 Therefore, the service trust saves tax.
 It helps with superannuation benefits and the spreading of income to family members.

 But it is not enough to have just a service trust.
 You need an agreement between the financial planning practice and the service trust.
 This agreement is called a Financial Planner Service Trust Agreement.
 The Service Trust Agreement is a contract.
-It allows the service trust to supply equipment, staff, receptionist, tools, machines, premises, and administration services to the financial planning firm.
+It allows the service trust to supply equipment, staff, receptionists, tools, machines, premises, and administration services to the financial planning firm.

 Service Trust Agreements are also popular for: